2020–21 NBL season: Player transactions

 Free agency negotiations were delayed until 15 July 2020, after the NBL and the Australian Basketball Players' Association postponed the original start date of 30 March 2020 due to the effects of the COVID-19 pandemic.
 On 17 April 2020, the NBL, the Australian Basketball Players' Association and the nine clubs reached an agreement in response to the financial pressure caused by the pandemic, which reduced the salaries of players signed for the 2020–21 season, lowered the full-time roster positions from 11 to 10 players (plus a Next Star slot) and from three import slots to two import slots.

 Coaching transactions

 Pre-season

 The pre-season games began on 13 November 2020, and ran until 10 January 2021.

 Ladder

 Regular season

 The regular season which was due to begin in early October, began on 15 January 2021 after it was delayed twice due to the COVID-19 pandemic.
 It consisted of 162 games spread across 21 rounds, with the final game being played on 8 June 2021.

 Ladder

 NBL Cup

 The 2020–21 season sees the introduction of the NBL Cup, which was a tournament based in Melbourne ran from 20 February to 14 March 2021.

-Ladder

 Perth Wildcats won the inaugural NBL Cup trophy with a 7–1 record in eight games played.